 Scoop’s GLOO integration service connects your solar tools, offering powerful integrations between your solar CRM and project management, solar sales, accounting and invoicing software systems, and more.

 Report on Solar Lead, Customer, and Installation Data

-In order to properly evaluate the performance of your solar business, a solar CRM should also be connected to your system and offer the ability to collect, track, and evaluate data.
+In order to properly evaluate the performance of your solar business, your software should include solar pipeline CRM reporting that is connected to your system and offer the ability to collect, track, and evaluate data.
 Equally important, your data must be reliable and should update automatically in real time.
 If your solar sales team is relying on reports that are outdated, this can have an impact on your entire business.

 LOOXY™ is Scoop’s integrated reporting and analytics platform that allows solar leaders to build solar pipeline CRM dashboards and answer questions such as how many deals are currently being worked by my sales reps?
 What stage are these deals in?
 How long have they been in that stage?
 What is their value?
 Which lead sources result in highest conversions?

 There is undeniable growth in store for the solar industry, but are solar companies prepared?
 If you are using traditional office-based CRM software, it may be time to reconsider.
 Scoop is a uniquely designed CRM for solar that offers automation, real time project status updates, and powerful integrations to ensure the data you need is stored in one place but accessible from anywhere.

 Scoop is the best CRM for solar companies looking to scale their operations.
 For more information, get in touch with our team today.

 What is a CRM?

 CRM stands for customer relationship management and is a technology for managing your company’s relationships and interactions with customers and leads.